fairdataihub/analytics/README.md

 ## Issues and Feedback

-To report any issues with the software, suggest improvements, or request a new feature, please open a new issue via the [Issues](https://github.com/fairdataihub/analytics/issues) tab.
-Provide adequate information (operating system, steps leading to error, screenshots) so we can help you efficiently.
+To report any issues with the web application, suggest improvements, or request a new feature, please open a new issue via the [Issues](https://github.com/fairdataihub/analytics/issues) tab.
+Provide adequate information (browser, steps leading to error, screenshots) so we can help you efficiently.

 ## License